Xing Kong: Availability

-Xing Kong alongside its international channel are available free-to-air on AsiaSat 3S (now AsiaSat 7) over the Asia-Pacific region (given that the local laws permit the use of privately owned Satellite dishes).
-This coverage spans from Outer Mongolia all the way to Australia and New Zealand.
-Although the geostationary satellite is located directly above China, private satellite tuning is prohibited in the mainland.
+Xing Kong alongside its international channel were available free-to-air on AsiaSat 3S (now AsiaSat 7) over the Asia-Pacific region (given that the local laws permit the use of privately owned Satellite dishes).
+This coverage spanned from Outer Mongolia all the way to Australia and New Zealand.
+Although the geostationary satellite was located directly above China, private satellite tuning is prohibited in the mainland.

-In Indonesia, the channel is available on First Media and in Singapore via IPTV (Singtel TV) but it was closed on 2021.
+In Indonesia, the channel was available on First Media and in Singapore via IPTV (Singtel TV) but it was closed in 2021.